aStudyingTurtle/redicat/README.md

 - **Canonical-contig smart defaults:** By default every command operates on the primary human chromosomes (chr1–chr22, chrX, chrY, chrM).
 Add `--allcontigs` to opt into decoys, patches, or spike-ins when you need full genome coverage.
 - **On-the-fly site vetting:** Depth, N-content, and editing-support thresholds mirror the `bulk` heuristics so only confident loci advance to matrix assembly.
 - **Fearless concurrency:** Rayon thread pools, crossbeam channels, and reader pooling keep pileup traversal and sparse matrix assembly fully saturated on modern CPUs.
+- **Dynamic Rayon work queue:** `ParGranges` now flattens genomic tiles into a global work queue so `bulk` keeps every core busy even when only a handful of contigs remain in flight.
+- **Streaming AnnData assembly:** `bam2mtx` pushes chunk results through a bounded channel into a streaming sparse converter, so `.h5ad` generation no longer requires buffering millions of `PositionData` structs in RAM.
 - **Depth-aware chunking:** `bam2mtx` streams TSV manifests with Polars, accumulates position weights (`DEPTH + INS + DEL + REF_SKIP + FAIL`) until the `--chunksize` budget is spent, and automatically falls back to the narrow `--chunk-size-max-depth` batches whenever `NEAR_MAX_DEPTH=true`.
 - **Layered architecture:** The library is split into `core` (shared utilities & sparse ops), `engine` (parallel schedulers and position primitives), and `pipeline` (bam2mtx & call workflows), keeping reusable pieces lightweight and testable.
 - **Sparse-first analytics:** All matrix work is written against CSR matrices with adaptive density hints so memory usage tracks the number of edited positions, not the theoretical genome size.